truecharts/website/news/2023-11-18-end-of-container-mirroring.md

 Change can be daunting, especially for existing users accustomed to a certain workflow.
 Therefore, the discontinuation of container mirroring will not impact current users for at least a year.
 During this transition period, users can continue to benefit from mirrored images while TrueCharts prepares them for the upcoming change through clear communication and support.

 - **Seamless and Non-Breaking Change:**
 TrueCharts is committed to making this transition as seamless as possible.
 Users can expect a non-disruptive experience, with no breaking changes to their current deployments.
-TrueCharts will provide comprehensive documentation and support to guide users through the transition, ensuring that the shift away from mirroring is a smooth and hassle-free process.
+TrueCharts will provide comprehensive support to guide users through the transition, ensuring that the shift away from mirroring is a smooth and hassle-free process.

 ## Conclusion: